MarianaDwarka/marianadwarka.github.io/src/content/blog/approaching-ml.md

 A quick baseline model helps establish the minimum score any ML model you train should achieve.

+For example, in case it's a regression problem, we can train a simple `LinearRegression` model, with no customization as a baseline model.

 ### Baseline ML model

-Let's train a simple `LinearRegression` model, with no customization.

 `model.fit` uses the following workflow for training the model ([source](https://www.deepnetts.com/blog/from-basic-machine-learning-to-deep-learning-in-5-minutes.html)):